Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Montevideo's climate is mild, with an average annual temperature of around 55°F (13°C).
 During the height of summer (January), Montevideo's average temperatures range from 64°F (18°C) to 82°F (28°C), while winters (June to August) are much cooler and tend to be wet.
 Average temperatures range between 45°F (7°C) and 53°F (12°C).
 Autumn is the wettest season.

 Given its temperate climate, Montevideo is a pleasant destination at any time of year, though summer and early spring are probably the best times to go.

 Uruguay enjoys a subtropical climate.
-Temperatures can soar during the summer months (December to February), particularly along the Rio de la Plata, which separates the country from Argentina.
-The interior and Atlantic coast are slightly cooler.
+Temperatures can soar during the summer months (December to February), particularly along the Rio de la Plata, which separates the country from Argentina, but the interior and Atlantic coast are slightly cooler.
 Strong winds and rainstorms can occur between late April and November.

-The official currency of Uruguay is the Uruguayan Peso (UYU), but some tourist businesses, retailers and taxi drivers also accept US Dollars.
-The peso is divided into 100 centésimos.
-Currency can be exchanged at banks and Money Exchange Shops, which offer similar exchange rates.
-It is important to always keep some change.
-Exchange rates tend to fluctuate frequently.
-There are plenty of ATMs available in shopping centres and attached to banks in commercial areas, but not all cards are accepted.
-Credit cards, including Visa and MasterCard, are widely accepted by shops and restaurants.
+The official currency of Uruguay is the Uruguayan Peso (UYU) but some tourist businesses, retailers and taxi drivers also accept US Dollars.
+The peso is divided into 100 centésimos and currency can be exchanged at banks and Money Exchange Shops, which offer similar exchange rates.
+ATMs are widespread in all but the smallest interior towns; most upmarket hotels, restaurants and shops accept credit cards.